 - a.
 Engage in fact-gathering of all relevant facts.
 Credibility resolutions and fact-finding shall be conducted in the live hearing phase of the grievance process. - b.
 Provide both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in a Formal Complaint, including the evidence upon which the University does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation. - c.
 Prior to completion of the investigative report, send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties must have at least 10 business days to submit a written response, which the investigator will consider prior to completion of the investigative report. - d.
 Make all such evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination; and - e.
-Create an investigative report that fairly summarizes relevant evidence and, at least 10 business days prior to a hearing or other time of determination regarding responsibility, the Equal Opportunity and Diversity Officer shall send to each party and the party's advisor, if any, the investigative report in an electronic format or a hard copy, for their review and written response.
-Upon finalization of the investigative report, the Equal Opportunity and Diversity Officer shall provide it to the decision-maker(s).
+Create an investigative report that fairly summarizes relevant evidence and, at least 10 business days prior to a hearing or other time of determination regarding responsibility, the Director of Equal Opportunity shall send to each party, if any, the investigative report in an electronic format or a hard copy, for their review and written response.
+Upon finalization of the investigative report, the Director of Equal Opportunity shall provide it to the decision-maker(s).